Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 Vienna is the city of coffee.
 Coffee tastes even better when freshly roasted in Viennese coffee roast houses.
 Our tip: enjoy on the spot or take home as a souvenir.

 The brewery was established in 1929 by Ignaz Gegenbauer, whose main business back in those days was the manufacture of pickled preserves such as sauerkraut, gherkins and pickled vegetables.
-Today the old cellar vaults are used exclusively to produce high-quality vinegar products such as fruit, wine, balsamic and drinking vinegars.
+Today the old cellar vaults are used exclusively to produce high-quality vinegar products such as fruit, wine, balsamic and drinking vinegars - elevating any kitchen.

 • Dinner

-Enjoy an exclusive dinner at the historic Giant Ferris Wheel, taking in the stunning views of the city from 64.75 meters above ground as Vienna's trademark revolves at a pedestrian 2.7 km/h.
+End your journey with a one-of-a-kind dining experience: either in the historic Giant Ferris Wheel, taking in the stunning views of the city from 64.75 meters above ground.
 Or participate at a vineyard and wine cellar tour within Vienna´s city limits and have dinner at a typical Viennese Heuriger like Weingut Fuhrgassl-Huber afterwards.

-From luxury hotels to houses with an individual lifestyle touch to family-friendly hotels: Vienna has the perfect accommodation for all guests.
+Every good menu deserves the right wine pairing - and every great trip, the right hotel.
+Vienna offers choices for every taste.
 Below is a small selection: Grand Ferdinand, Rosewood Vienna, The Guesthouse Vienna, Hotel Motto, 25hours Hotel, Magdas Hotel Vienna City and Hotel Rathaus Wein & Design.

 You can find more hotels in our list of accommodations.